 Use soap and water to clean the flooring, begin by vacuuming the floor to remove loose dust and dirt.
-Then, damp mop the floor with a cleaning solution consisting of any standard cleaning solution.
+Then, damp mop Figure 15-6: Kitchen cabinetry the floor with a cleaning solution consisting of any standard cleaning solution.
 The mop should be damp, but not dripping.
 Feel free to use soap-based cleaners, scouring powders, steel wool, abrasive cleaners, wax, or polish on the ceramic floor as this floor is impervious to these cleaning agents.